thepanlab/FOCT_kidney/README.md

 # README

-Code for the soon to be submitted paper: "Forward Optical Coherence Tomography Endoscope for Percutaneous Nephrostomy Guidance"
+Code for the paper: "Deep-learning-aided forward optical coherence tomography endoscope for percutaneous nephrostomy guidance" [1]
-The following pieces of python code and jupyter notebooks.
-It will guide you to the use of:
+The following pieces of python code and jupyter notebooks were used for the paper.
+The following architectures were used:
 * Resnet 34
 * Resnet 50 and Mobilenetv2 with and without pretrained initial weights from Imagenet Dataset.